 3.2.2.
 Aspect

 The slope aspect was classified into nine aspects and further classified in four broad categories namely SW and flat, E and W, NW and NE, and N as per the availability of sunlight (Table 6 and Fig 4).
 A northward -facing slope may be partially exposed to sunshine whereas the southward facing slope may be aligned in such a way to receive enough sunshine.
 About 21.44% of the areas has a South direction (SW/flat) slope aspect, whereas northern aspects are only 8.29% in the study area for Agro-horticulture.
-Vegetation and plants usually exhibit most favourable growth in the western and southern aspects that receive more sunlight for an extensive period of the day [4].
+Vegetation and plants usually exhibit most favorable growth in the western and southern aspects that receive more sunlight for an extensive period of the day [4].

 3.3.
 CLIMATE PARAMETER